solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     }
     ```

     > We are going to attempt to run as many of these creation tasks in parallel as possible.
-Remember, our collection is configured at 1,000 RU/s.
+Remember, our  is configured at 1,000 RU/s.

 1. Your **Main** method should look like this: